jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

     page = &(PTR_TO_PAGE(start_addr));
 ```

 We now have two categories of segments we need to consider.
 Read-only segments, and writable segments.
-For read-only segments, it is sufficient to directly reference the image page.
+For read-only segments, it is sufficient to share a reference to the image page.
 With writable segments, a copy of the data is necessary.
-This is because all progams are loaded from the image.
+Because all programs are loaded from the image.
 If the image page is written directly, it will impact all subsequently loaded programs.
 For writable segments, `.data` and `.bss`, the `copyinto` flag is set to true:

 ```C
     if(!copyinto) {